 Written by Christine Durrant, Professional Dog Trainer and Pet Care Consultant

 Barking is a natural behavior for dogs, for some breeds more than others.
 However, barking can be quite irritating.
-Below are some training tips and information that will help you to teach your dog to stop barking.
+Below are some training tips and information that will help you to teach your dog to be a bit more “quiet”.

 It’s important to remember that anytime your dog is doing something that is undesirable, you should offer them a “replacement” behavior.
 In this article we will be teaching you how to replace your dog’s barking with being quiet.